A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Spectral Solution Algorithm

 Regarding the radial boundary, the natural physical condition is $\nu \overline{v_r^2} \to 0$ as $r \to \infty$.
 However, spectral methods generally require either a bounded domain or a mapping to infinity.
-While a rational function mapping \citep[e.g.][sec.~8.8.2]{Canuto2007} can theoretically cover the semi-infinite domain $[0, \infty)$, I found that in practice this leads to poor sampling of the core regions and reduced accuracy.
-Furthermore, mapping to infinity requires evaluating Multi-Gaussian Expansion (MGE) densities and potentials at extremely large radii where the exponentials underflow to zero, causing numerical instability.
+While a rational function mapping \citep[e.g.][sec.~8.8.2]{Canuto2007} can theoretically cover the semi-infinite domain $[0, \infty)$, as discussed in \cref{sec:mapping}, I found that in practice this leads to poor accuracy.
+Furthermore, mapping to infinity requires evaluating densities at very low values that can underflow to zero, causing numerical instability.

-Instead, I adopt a finite radial domain with a large outer boundary $r_{\max}$ (typically $r_{\max} \approx 3 \times \max(\sigma_{\text{MGE}})$).
-Experiments revealed that simple homogeneous Dirichlet conditions ($\overline{v_r^2}=0$) at this finite boundary introduce significant truncation errors that saturate the exponential convergence curve and prevent the method from reaching machine precision (\autoref{sec:tests}).
+Instead, I adopt a finite radial domain with a large outer boundary $r_{\max}$ (e.g. $r_{\max} \approx \max\{\sigma_{\text{MGE}}\}$).
+Experiments revealed that simple homogeneous Dirichlet conditions ($\overline{v_r^2}=0$) at this finite boundary introduce significant truncation errors that saturate the exponential convergence curve and prevent the method from reaching machine precision (\cref{sec:tests}).
 While this error can be mitigated by increasing $r_{\max}$, doing so inefficiently redistributes grid points away from the galaxy centre where kinematic data are typically concentrated.

-The proper solution is to impose a Robin boundary condition \citep[e.g.][sec.~1.4]{Strauss2008} that mimics the asymptotic behavior of the galaxy.
-Assuming a local power-law behavior $\overline{v_r^2} \propto r^{-\gamma}$ near the boundary, we have:
+The proper solution is to impose a Robin boundary condition \citep[e.g.][sec.~1.4]{Strauss2008} that enforces the correct asymptotic power-law decay of the velocity dispersion.
+This condition takes the form: